 Systems like IBM Watson augment the expertise of tax preparers, lawyers, doctors and many other highly trained professionals.
 Corporate executives use AI’s ability to gather, analyze and run extensive simulations on data to help them make better-informed decisions.
 The applications for AI appear almost unlimited.

 The implications are clear.
 AI will reshape not just operations, but also all other aspects of the business world.
-So, how can we prepare for how AI will reshape it?
+So, how can we prepare our skills for how AI will reshape it?

 Assessing economic growth from AI

 A 2017 PwC report, Sizing the prize: What’s the real value of AI for your business and how can you capitalise?, suggests that automating routine tasks and improving productivity by giving employees access to augmented intelligence systems will result in a $6.6 trillion boost in output in 2030.
 That is more than $700 billion more than the estimated 2017 GDP of Germany and the UK combined.